-Three IES-funded CTE research projects with causal impact designs joined the Network in 2018; the Network will eventually include up to six member projects from future IES-funded CTE research projects with causal impact designs.
+Five IES-funded CTE research projects with causal impact designs have thus far joined the Network; the Network will eventually include up to six member projects from future IES-funded CTE research projects with causal impact designs.

 - The Causal Impact of Attending a Career-Technical High School on Student Achievement, High School Graduation, and College Enrollment.

 This project is using a regression discontinuity (causal) design to examine the impact of attending a CTE high school on students' achievement, high school graduation, and college enrollment in the state of Connecticut.
 The team will also collect primary data on the quality of CTE instruction and the allocation of resources at CTHSS schools to understand how these schools differ from traditional high schools and therefore what might be contributing to student outcomes.

 - Assessing the Implementation, Impact & Variation of CTE Innovation: NYC as a Lab for Rigorous CTE Research.

 This project is evaluating the impact of attending a CTE program in high school in New York City using 1) a lottery to approximate random assignment in a subset of oversubscribed CTE-focused high schools (not including P-Tech) and 2) propensity score matching to replicate the findings on a larger set of schools.
 The project will also include a cost study and an examination of mediators and moderators.

 - P-TECH 9–14 Schools: An Impact, Implementation and Cost Study.

 This project is examining the effect of attending a P-Tech (specialized STEM-focused) CTE high school in New York City using a lottery to approximate a random assignment design.

 - The Evaluation of Career and College Promise

 Principal Investigator: Julie Edmunds, University of North Carolina, Greensboro